dell/csm-docs/content/docs/concepts/resiliency/_index.md

 * PowerFlex with Resiliency is not supported for NFS protocol.

-## Deploying and Managing Applications Protected by Container Storage Module for Resiliency
+## Deploying and Managing Applications Protected by Container Storage Modules for Resiliency

  The first thing to remember about _CSM for Resiliency_ is that it only takes action on pods configured with the designated label.
 Both the key and the value have to match what is in the podmon helm configuration.
 CSM for Resiliency emits a log message at startup with the label key and value it is using to monitor pods: